fraterrisus/walkthroughs/aethus/index.md

 ### Magma Rifts: Tau

-Tau has two transporters, `TP-T4U-1` and `TP-T4U-2`.

 Tau contains a manufacturing facility that you can use to produce nuclear fuel rods.
 Here's how to do it:

 1. Find the "Control Room" and check the readout of the terminal.
 If it says "Iota additive: not present", run over to Iota.
 Climb down to the basement, insert the materials into the accelerator, then run it from the terminal.
-If there's smoke or fog in the accelerator room, you're good to go.
-2. Go back to Tau, enter the "Material Processing" room, and insert the Quarinium Ore into one of the four available slots across two machines.
-(It doesn't seem to matter if you fill more than one slot.)
+2. Go back to Tau.
+Pass through "Material Processing" and the "Manufacturing Hub" to enter the "Waste Processing" control facility.
+Console #1 is at ground level in the back corner; select "Raise Outflow".
+Then go down the stairs to the second console and "Raise Outflow" there as well before selecting "Flush System" at the third.
-3. Go to the "Manufacturing Hub" and insert the Fuel Rod Moulds.
-There's also a Crafting Bench in this room, so you can also bring Kalynite Bars with you and make the moulds on the spot.
+3. Backtrack to the Manufacturing Hub and insert two Fuel Rod Moulds into the terminal there, then select "Load Moulds".
+Conveniently, there's a Crafting Bench in this room on the back side of the central terminal, so you can also just bring a bunch of Kalynite Bars down here and make moulds on the spot.
-4. Enter the "Waste Processing" control facility, "Raise Outflow" at both consoles, then "Flush System" at the third.
+4. Backtrack again to the Material Processing room.
+Insert 10x Quarinium Ore into at least one of the four available slots across two machines.
+If you fill all four slots, you get four fuel rods.
+Convienently, there's a Cargo Container here where you can leave a bunch of Ore and Bars for later use.
-5. Return to the *Control Room* and enable processing.
+5. Return to the Control Room, confirm that everything's good to go, and select "Start Run".
-6. Retrieve the fuel rods from the Output Receptacle in the *Manufacturing Hub*.
+6. Retrieve the fuel rods from the Output Receptacle in the Manufacturing Hub.

+Tau has two transporters, `TP-T4U-1` and `TP-T4U-2`.

 The plans for the Atmodome Buildkit are sitting on top of one of the crates over by the platform hanging out under the pipes, off to your right as you exit Tau.

 ### Magma Rifts: Iota